TechnologyClassroom/SetupNotes/PXEchain.md

 Rewrite/update based on Eric Gray's 2011 article http://www.vcritical.com/2011/06/peaceful-coexistence-wds-and-linux-pxe-servers/

 There are many guides on setting up a Windows Deployment Server (WDS) and GNU/Linux PXE servers.
 I will not go into the specifics of setting up a general PXE server.
-Setting up a WDS server or a GNU/Linux PXE server is simple by following guides availabe online, but there are very few articles about configuring multiple PXE servers on the same network.
+Setting up a WDS server or a GNU/Linux PXE server is simple by following guides availabe online, but there are very few articles about configuring multiple PXE servers on the same network using PXE chain.

 Scenario: My organization has a WDS server configured on our network.
 We use GNU/Linux regularly and want to use a GNU/Linux PXE server.
 Our options are creating a new network with new cable drops or use the prexisting network.
 Using the preexisting network would be easier and cheaper.
 We want to make minimal changes to the WDS server so turning off the DNS and DHCP servers and using a GNU/Linux DHCP server that points to the WDS server is not an option.